Vizb

 Merging multiple benchmarks

-# Merge specific files
+# Merge specific files into JSON

-vizb merge output.json output2.json -o merged_report.html
+vizb merge output.json output2.json -o merged.json

 # Merge all JSON files in a directory

-vizb merge ./results/ -o all_results.html
+vizb merge ./results/ -o all.json

 # Mix and match files and directories

-vizb merge ./old_results/ output.json -o comparison.html
+vizb merge ./old_results/ output.json -o comparison.json

 Open the generated HTML file in your browser to view the interactive charts.